Mental Health Facilities Butler County, PA

 Butler Memorial Hospital Behavioral Health Services

-Butler Memorial Hospital Behavioral Health Services is a mental health treatment center in Butler County, PA, located at 1 Hospital Way, 16001 zip code area.
-Butler Memorial Hospital Behavioral Health Services provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Butler Memorial Hospital Behavioral Health Services offers trauma therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
-Butler Memorial Hospital Behavioral Health Services also supports people with traumatic brain injury, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services at Butler Memorial Hospital Behavioral Health Services consist of integrated primary care services, assertive community treatment and illness management and recovery.
+Butler Memorial Hospital Behavioral Health Services is a mental health clinic in Butler County, Pennsylvania, located at 1 Hospital Way, 16001 zip code.
+Butler Memorial Hospital Behavioral Health Services offers partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Butler Memorial Hospital Behavioral Health Services provides activity therapy, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Butler Memorial Hospital Behavioral Health Services also supports people with Alzheimer's or dementia, seniors or older adults and children/adolescents with serious emotional disturbance.
+Some other services provided by Butler Memorial Hospital Behavioral Health Services include illness management and recovery, integrated primary care services and assertive community treatment.

 Learn More